 This book is divided into two sections.
-The first section contains 180 activities covering ten basic math concepts through a variety of formats.
+The first section contains 180 activities covering rounding, reasonableness, and estimation through a variety of formats.
 The second section is the answer key, which includes solutions for all of the activities.
+For some problems, the answer will read "Answers will vary."